FabianLander/fabianlander.github.io/_posts/2025-02-28-Veech-alternative.md

 </div>

 <div class="proof">
-Both parts of this formula do not change when singular points are added or deleted, so we may assume that $\omega$ has singular points.
+Both parts of this formula do not change when (removable) singular points are added or deleted, so we may assume that $\omega$ has (potentialy removable) singular points.

 First, we need the following lemma:

 <div class="thm">
-<div class="thm-title">Lemma 10.</div>
+<div class="thm-title">Lemma 10.
+(Existence of geodesic triangulations with singular vertices.)</div>
 <div class="thm-content">
 If $\omega$ has singular points, then every set of pairwise non-intersecting (that is, without common interior points) saddle connections can be complemented to a triangulation of $M$ whose vertices are singular points, whose edges are saddle connections, and whose faces are triangles not containing singular points in their interior ($\omega$-triangles).
 </div>